Display Options (Supplier Reports)

 Max Rows sets the maximum number of rows that can be returned by the report.

-Max Rows may be decreased but not increased.
+May be decreased but not increased.

 Export to Printable HTML